 The Denville Police Department operates its own Communications Center inside of Police Headquarters.
-The Communications Center is manned 24 hours a day by either a full or part-time Dispatcher, or in cases of emergency by a qualified Police Officer.
-The Communications Center handles all telephone calls into the Police Department, including non-emergency calls and 9-1-1 calls for police, fire or emergency medical assistance.
+The Communications Center is manned 24 hours a day/7 days a week by either a full or part-time Dispatcher, or in cases of emergency by a qualified Police Officer.
+The Communications Center handles all telephone calls into the Police Department, including non-emergency calls and 9-1-1 calls for police, fire or medical assistance.

-In addition, the Communications Center is also responsible to monitor and broadcast emergency and other messages over the Township's police, fire and Department of Public Works radio frequencies, as well as monitoring emergency frequencies for the State of New Jersey and The County of Morris.
+In addition, the Communications Center is monitors and broadcasts emergency and other messages over the Township's police, fire and Department of Public Works radio frequencies, as well as monitoring emergency frequencies for the State of New Jersey and The County of Morris.

-The Communications Center records all calls for service into a Computer Aided Dispatch program and is responsible to the proper entry of information into that system.
-The also have access to the NJ Motor Vehicle, National Crime Information Center, Administratice Office of the Courts and other databases in order to obtain and disseminate important information regarding any ongoing investigations.
+The Communications Center records all calls for service into a Computer Aided Dispatch program and is responsible for the proper entry of information into that system.
+The Communications Center also has access to the NJ Motor Vehicle, National Crime Information Center, Administrative Office of the Courts and other computer databases in order to obtain and disseminate important information regarding any ongoing investigations.

-The Denville Police Department currently employs four full-time dispatchers, one assigned to each patrol squad, and five part-time dispatchers.
+The Denville Police Department currently employs four full-time dispatchers, one assigned to each patrol squad, and two part-time dispatchers.

 Emergency 9-1-1 System